All docs

 Verify it works

 Download a file from the agent root in Filestor.
-In the browser network panel, the request to /api/file/content?path=… returns 302 with a Location header at your tunnel hostname.
-The byte stream that follows comes from Cloudflare, not Filestor.
+In the browser network panel, the request to /api/files/content?path=... returns 302 with a Location header at your tunnel hostname.

 How auth works

-• Filestor checks your cookie session + ACLs at /api/file/content.
+• Filestor checks your cookie session and ACLs at /api/files/content.

-• The token carries the file path, expiry (5 min), and agent ID — all covered by the signature.
+• The token carries the file path, expiry, and agent ID.

 • Cloudflared forwards the request to the agent unchanged.

-• The agent verifies the signature, expiry, and that the path is inside its allowed roots.
+• The agent verifies the signature, expiry, and allowed root path.

-• Range requests work natively (resumable downloads, video seeking).
+• Range requests work natively for resumable downloads and video seeking.

 Troubleshooting

-• 401 "bad signature".
-Mismatched key.
-Use Rotate key in the Tunnel dialog and re-paste.
+• 401 bad signature.
+Rotate the key in the Tunnel dialog and paste it again.